p00ya/browser-activity/README.md

 5. Note the "ID" for Browser Activity in the chrome://extensions page.

-> :warning: WARNING: if you move the files or directory, you will have to repeat step 4.
+> :warning: WARNING: if you move the files or directory, you must repeat steps 4 and 5, *and* steps 3 onwards for installing chrome-discord-bridge.

 ### Installing chrome-discord-bridge